laurenancona/unified-analytics/README.md

 #Unified Analytics for Government
-This will be an ongoing documentation of one method for implementing web analytics to track many government agency website in a single Google Analytics profile, with the goal of implementing a tool such as analytics-reporter or
+This will be an ongoing documentation of one method for implementing web analytics to track many government agency website in a single Google Analytics profile, with the goal of implementing a tool such as [analytics-reporter](https://github.com/18F/analytics-reporter) or [city-analytics-dashboard](https://github.com/codeforamerica/city-analytics-dashboard).

 **_This guide is under active development_**

 ##About this Guide
-I've included 2 ways to get up and running: **[The Easy Way](EasyWay.md)**, and the _"I want to understand how to do this"_ way.
+I've included 2 ways to get up and running: **[The Easy Way](EasyWay.md)**, and the [**_"I want to understand how to do this"_**](https://github.com/laurenancona/unified-analytics#google-analytics) way.
 In the near future, I'm planning to build a wizard-style version of **[The Easy Way](EasyWay.md)** (stay tuned).

 _No easy way for you?
 Below is a detailed explanation of a simple intial Google Tag Manager implementation, using a single Google Analytics Profile to track web traffic from an entire state/local government's online properties._